CCrriimm/app-dev/README.md

 - "Nandemonaiya"

 ## How to Watch
-- Watch it in CrunchyRoll or Just Pirate it 😉😉😎😎.
+- Watch it in Netflix or Just Pirate it 😉😉😎😎.
 - Recommended: Watch japanese dub with subtitles to for more impact.

 ## Tasks I Completed